 Unfortunately, most allopathic doctors tend to negate HTMA, as the nutritional approach to healing health conditions at the source is overshadowed by the pharmaceutical approach to simply bury symptoms.
 Most doctors are not adequately trained in nutrition, let alone the intricacies of how mineral imbalances affect physical and mental health.
 They are obsessed with measuring the blood level of minerals, including the serum copper level, without stopping to question what the cellular level is - the level that actually matters!
 Many broader thinking practitioners are now adopting HTMA as they learn the importance of it.
 While this is certainly a step in the right direction, it also necessitates a warning.
 At present, any doctor is able to open an account at an HTMA testing lab and request a test.
 This presents a problem if that practitioner attempts to diagnose or prescribe based on the charts, without adequate training.
 This does happen frequently though, and the unsuspecting patient sees poor results.
 The doctor (and patient) then dismiss HTMA because it 'failed'.
 However this is not the fault of the test, but rather a lack of dedication on the part of the practitioner to verse himself in this essential testing tool.
 HTMA charts appear deceptively simple, yet are infinitely complex.
 No amount of medical training qualifies an individual to be able to quickly assess an HTMA chart, without having been trained in HTMA as well.
 Please ensure that the HTMA practitioner you are working with has indeed been trained in HTMA and is experienced in dealing with copper toxicity.

-Copper toxicity is among one of the most misunderstood conditions in the world today, largely due to the resistance of many in the medical field to adopt HTMA into their toolbox.
+If HTMA is so important, why don't more practitioners use it?
+For most, it's simply a lack of training in how to apply HTMA data and concepts, as HTMA interpretation is extremely complex.
+Copper toxicity is among one of the most misunderstood conditions in the world today, largely due to this resistance by many in the medical field to adopt HTMA into their toolbox.
 The very fact that blood testing is still done so prolifically as the primary determinant of toxicity - with almost no mention of HTMA - goes to show a most basic lack of understanding behind copper toxicity on the part of practitioners.
 As long as blood remains the primary go-to screening tool for mineral imbalance, the true extent of copper toxicity will never be recognized.
 Sadly, HTMA has a history of vicious smear campaigns directed against it, aimed at suppressing this most important of screening tools, and as a result has cost people who could have otherwise benefited from proper testing.
 In 1985 and again in 2001, JAMA published two studies which on the surface seemed to dismiss the accuracy and reliability of HTMA, and these results were widely publicized, and to this day are still being widely referenced as justification for not using HTMA.
 The tragic irony is that the hard data from the studies in fact validated the excellent accuracy of HTMA, as well as copper toxicity in the samples, however neither the author nor the editors were able to recognize it as they themselves did not understand how to use HTMA or what to look for.
 The studies, when using the data from approved labs, in fact validated the very opposite of what the authors claimed.
 However, to arrive at the finding that HTMA was not reliable, the authors of the studies, in one case used a mere 2 person sample size, in another used an illegally operating lab to obtain skewed results, and in both cases violated almost all proper sampling and testing protocol and were run by people untrained in HTMA.
 In fact, the doctor behind the first study, who continues to run a number of websites nicely disguised to mislead the public and attack the consumer's right to informed choice, has been shown to have almost zero credibility, and in fact a California Appeals Court declared him to be "biased and unworthy of credibility”.
 However, given his title as a ‘doctor’, those that don’t take the time to research further fall victim to his writings.
 The authors of the aforementioned studies (and the media) also largely ignored the thousands of peer-reviewed references that support HTMA, or the fact that HTMA is used routinely by various heads of government and world class athletes who have access to the very best medical care.
 Those who dismiss HTMA are doing so based on their own lack of understanding, reluctance to learn, or ulterior motive.
 Dismissing HTMA as pseudo-science shows complete ignorance on the person making such a claim, and begs the question 'what is their agenda?'.
 Though human hair has been accepted as an effective tissue for biological monitoring of toxic heavy metals by the US Environmental Protection Agency and is being used for this purpose throughout the world, when it comes to copper toxicity suddenly this fact becomes ignored.

 When correcting any condition through nutrition, or when taking supplements, we must recognize that nutrients do not operate independently from other nutrients.
 Having a clear picture, as presented through HTMA, is essential prior to supplementation, and makes supplementation and corrective guidance much more practical, meaningful, manageable and safer.
 Understanding one's various mineral levels should be an essential first step to any dietary, weight loss, or health restoration program.
 Hair Tissue Mineral Analysis, tested through either ARL or TEI labs (labs that do NOT pre-wash the hair samples), and assessed by a practitioner trained in understanding mineral ratios, is the best approach.
 Other labs that wash the hair sample (which most other labs do) are not recommended here as the washing procedure throws off several key levels and ratios.